AsianMop/Dark-Souls-II-Completionists-Handbook/README.md

 ## Corrections

-Evidence-supported corrections may be submitted through the repository’s **Issues** tab or through the handbook’s Discord correction channel.
+Evidence-supported corrections may be submitted through the repository's **Issues** tab or through the handbook's Discord correction channel.

-Please include the edition, filename, page number, chapter or reference code, a description of the issue and supporting Scholar-specific evidence.
+Please include:

+- Edition
+- Version
+- Filename
+- Page number
+- Chapter or reference code
+- Description of the issue
+- Supporting Scholar-specific evidence

-## Usage and attribution
+## Usage and Attribution

-This handbook may be retained and shared unchanged for non-commercial personal or community reference with credit to AsianMop.
+This handbook may be retained and shared unchanged for non-commercial personal or community reference with appropriate credit to **AsianMop**.

-Sale, paid redistribution, removal of attribution, or representation as an official publication is not permitted without the creator’s consent.
+Commercial sale, paid redistribution, removal of attribution, modification, or representation as an official publication is prohibited without the creator's prior permission.

 ## Disclaimer

 *Dark Souls II*, *Scholar of the First Sin*, related names, characters and game assets are trademarks or intellectual property of their respective owners.

-This unofficial community handbook is not affiliated with or endorsed by FromSoftware or Bandai Namco Entertainment.
+This unofficial community handbook is not affiliated with or endorsed by **FromSoftware** or **Bandai Namco Entertainment**.